Real-time crime center: Early adoption

 The crime center employs satellite imaging and mapping of New York City (using geographic information system software) precinct-by-precinct.
 The link analysis capacity of the RTCC can track suspects to their known addresses and point detectives to the locations where they are most likely to flee.
 The Real Time Crime Center was built with the oversight of provider Dimension Data.

-Emerging cloud-based technology and innovation
+List of RTCCs

-Real-time crime centers (RTCC) in the cloud are centralized technology platforms which extracts and unifies live video and data feeds from virtually any source, creating a central hub that enhances the situational awareness and investigative capabilities of law enforcement and public safety agencies.
+Police departments that have real-time crime centers include: